Meet S. Africa's Frans Hugo: 90-year-old journalist who delivers news in the desert

 Although there is a decline in readership, newspapers have survived the internet's onslaught.
 (AFP)

-"I couldn't handle the pressure anymore, so I moved to the Karoo," he said.
+"I couldn't handle the pressure anymore, so I moved to the Karoo," he told AFP.

 "Just as I was able to take a breath and relax, the man who owned the printers and the newspaper here in Calvinia came to ask me if I was interested in the business."